gangtao/pyflow/README.md

 PyFlow server is a flask based REST server, refer to `tests/rest/test.yaml` for all the support Rest API

 # UI and Work Flow
-PyFlow Web UI leveraging [jsplumb](https://jsplumbtoolkit.com/) to provide a flow building and visulaizing functions.
+PyFlow Web UI leverages [jsplumb](https://jsplumbtoolkit.com/) to provide flow building and visulaizing functions.
 Through this Web UI, the user can:
-- create, edit, test, delete node
+- create, edit, test, delete nodes
-- create, view, run flow
+- create, view, run flows
 - import/export the repository that contains all the definition of the flows and nodes

 # Build and Test